phamav/ray-tracing-algorithm/README.md

 # Computer Graphics Ray-tracing Project
-Basic implementation of ray-tracing for 3D objects
+Basic implementation of ray-tracing for 3D objects.

 ## about
 Project for CSE 386: Computer Graphics
 Taught by Norm Krumpe
-Coded with C++
+Made with C++ in XCode

 ## features
 1. Objects: Plane, Cylinders, Cones, and Spheres.